zedshaw/learn-c-the-hard-way-lectures/ex52a/lecture.md

-Your Protocol Is Junk
+My Protocol Is Junk
 ====

-"What?!
-But you told me to write it!"
+The protocol should have specified sizes of elements, or a correctly written parser using a parser generator.